xkral-tr/xkral-tr/README.md

 - :eye: I am colorblind.
 - 👯 I’m looking to collaborate on a discord bot.
 - 📫 How to reach me: mrquartt@gmail.
-- ⚡ Fun fact: I hate everything.
 - :question: Sometimes I think I'm contradicting myself.
-- :warning: I've been thinking about committing suicide for the past month.

 **STATUS**